Nori Seaweed

 History of Nori seaweed

-Maison Maruyama nori offers you a range of nori seaweed from the finest sources.
-A luxury product in the first centuries of Japanese civilization, nori was also used to pay taxes at the Emperor's court.
-Later, it became a prized product in Buddhist cuisine and played its part in the treats accompanying the tea ceremony.
-It was at the beginning of the Edo period, in the 17th century, that it was cultivated and its production in sheets was developed, using paper-making techniques.
+Maruyama Nori offers a range of nori seaweed from the finest sources.
+A luxury item in the early centuries of Japanese civilization, nori was also used to pay taxes at the imperial court.
+Later, it became a prized ingredient in Buddhist cuisine and played a role in the delicacies served during the tea ceremony.
+It was at the beginning of the Edo period, in the 17th century, that it began to be cultivated and its production into sheets was developed, using techniques similar to those used in papermaking.

 A delicate development

-Go to a seaside, in a place near a river mouth, with waters rich in nutrients.
-There the different phases of the production of nori seaweed take place.
-Algae seeds deposited in oyster shells develop there from May to August.
-The white shells then become black with spores, which then attach themselves to nets, placed in shallow water, from September to October, and grow there.
+Head to a seaside location, near a river mouth, where the waters are rich in nutrients.
+This is where the various stages of nori seaweed production take place.
+Seaweed seeds, placed in oyster shells, germinate from May to August.
+The white shells then turn black with spores, which attach to nets laid out in shallow water from September to October, where they grow.
 Harvesting takes place from November to April.
-Immediately, the nori seaweed is washed in fresh water, crushed and dried.
-A first cooking is carried out.
-This is when the algae are sold at auction.
-The traders then carry out the second cooking: the humidity level of the algae drops from 12% to 2%.
-Then begins the preparation of the seaweed: various seasonings and cutting, packaging.
-A year of care and imagination in a small package.
+Immediately after harvesting, the nori seaweed is washed in fresh water, crushed, and dried.
+It undergoes an initial cooking process.
+At this point, the seaweed is auctioned off.
+The traders then perform a second cooking: the moisture content of the seaweed drops from 12% to 2%.
+Next comes the preparation of the seaweed: various seasonings, cutting, and packaging.
+A year of care and ingenuity in a small package.

 Nori flavor

-The tidal range of Ariake Bay is very large (6 meters).
-At the time of lowest water, the nori receives abundant sunlight.
-Thus photosynthesis took place sufficiently.
-The benefits of the sun give Ariake Bay nori its renowned sweetness.
+The tidal range in Ariake Bay is very large (6 meters).
+At low tide, the nori receives abundant sunlight, allowing for natural photosynthesis.
+The sun's rays give Ariake Bay nori its renowned mild flavor.

 A benefit of the forest: nutrients carried by the river

-A subtle balance of fresh water and sea water is essential to the flavor of nori.
-The water of streams and rivers carries nutrients from the forest to the sea.
-Coastal currents and tides mix them and spread them along the coastline.
-It is in Ichiryu-hama that we harvest the best noris, on the Ariake Sea, at the mouth of the Chikugo River.
-Maruyama Nori's 'Saga-no hashiri' is seaweed from the first harvest of the year in Ichiryu-hama.
+A delicate balance of fresh and salt water is essential to the flavor of nori.
+Water from streams and rivers carries nutrients from the forest to the sea.
+Coastal currents and tides stir and disperse these nutrients along the shoreline.
+The finest nori is harvested in Ichiryu-hama, on the Ariake Sea, at the mouth of the Chikugo River.
+Maruyama's 'Saga-no hashiri' nori is made from the first harvest of the year in Ichiryu-hama.

 SETONAIKAI

-The blackest noris come from the Seto Inland Sea
+The blackest nori come from the Seto Inland Sea

 Tokyo Bay

-The bay provides the high-tasting seaweed, which works wonders to surround sushi.
+The bay provides seaweed with a high sea flavor, which works wonders for surrounding sushi.

 Seaweed-Nori